korur/cRew/README.md

 ## Set up and run

 The code for the app is available as an R package cRew.
-You can deploy and connect to your own database and run it with your modifications.
+You can deploy and connect to your own database and run it with your modifications and track other symptoms/diseases.

 ``` r
 # Setting up with your firebase database